 - All applicants must provide proof of a High School diploma or GED.
-(Applicants presenting evidence of High School Diplomas from foreign countries must have it translated into English and certified by an official entity) - Successfully pass the entrance exam (Wonderlic exam) with a minimum score of 250.0 - For the students to be eligible to receive Title IV funds, they must have a legal migratory status (Citizenship, Residency, and Parole). - Students applying for Title IV must complete a FASFA application.
+(Applicants presenting evidence of High School Diplomas from foreign countries must have it translated into English and certified by an official entity) - Successfully pass the admission assessment. - For the students to be eligible to receive Title IV funds, they must have a legal migratory status (Citizenship, Residency, and Parole). - Students applying for Title IV must complete a FASFA application.